The Tuck Standard - Quality Craftsmanship and Warranty

 A. Inspection Protocols

-• Arlington/Cities/Towns: Typically require a Pre-Pour Inspection and a Final Inspection.
+• Local Municipalities (Cities, Towns, & Certain Counties): Typically require a strict Pre-Pour Inspection (before concrete is placed) and a Final Inspection.

-• VDOT (Fairfax/Loudoun/Prince William): VDOT does not perform Pre-Pour inspections.
-They only perform a "Final Acceptance" inspection after the work is complete.
+• State Departments of Transportation (e.g., State DOT): Often do not perform Pre-Pour inspections.
+They typically only perform a "Final Acceptance" inspection after the work is 100% complete.

 B. The "Bump" & ADA Compliance

-When we install a public apron, we must follow strict elevation profiles and details published by the Jurisdiction (VDOT/County).
-These details are engineered for ADA compliance and water flow.
+When we install a public apron, we must follow strict elevation profiles, slope ratios, and details published by the governing jurisdiction (State, County, or City).
+These details are heavily engineered for ADA (Americans with Disabilities Act) compliance and public water flow.

 Steeper Slopes: In many cases, older existing aprons were not compliant with modern code.
 Installing a new, code-compliant apron may result in a steeper transition ("The Bump") from the asphalt street to the concrete flow line.
-We cannot deviate from these mandated engineering standards to smooth out a transition if it violates the code.
+We cannot and will not deviate from these mandated engineering standards to smooth out a transition if doing so violates the legal code.

 Bond Release vs. Payment: